 Chances are, this isn’t the first time you’ve come across the name Fannie Mae.
 When the recession hit in 2008, the government bailed out Fannie Mae along with its counterpart, Freddie Mac.
 Technically called the Federal National Mortgage Association, Fannie Mae exists to help make homeownership a reality for families across the country, including those that may be struggling to stay afloat financially.

 In fact, Fannie Mae has been a major player in the housing market since its inception back in 1938, in the midst of the Great Depression.
-By the end of the first quarter of 2015, Fannie Mae had backed the financing of about 190,000 homes and backed more mortgages for single-family homes than anyone else in the secondary mortgage market.
+In 2021, for example, Fannie Mae provided $1.4 trillion in liquidity to fund the housing market, helping individuals and families to buy, refinance and rent approximately 5.5 million homes.
+Fannie Mae has backed more mortgages for single-family homes than anyone else in the secondary mortgage market.

 How Fannie Mae Functions

 All Fannie Mae loans actually come from outside lenders, as it’s not part of the primary mortgage market.
 Fannie Mae routinely buys mortgages from banks and other private lenders, puts them together and turns them into mortgage-backed securities.
 Then, it sells those securities to various investors worldwide.

 In doing so, Fannie Mae ensures that there’s liquidity in the market, meaning that mortgages can easily be bought and sold.
 And it leaves private lenders with enough security to work with more borrowers.